DylnHnlyOIY/Engineering-Portfolio/README.md

 # Dylan Hensley's Engineering Portfolio
-### These are some of my past projects, designs, and concepts that I've worked for the past few years.
+### These are some of my projects, designs, and concepts that I've worked for the past few years.

-## Designs
+## 3D Designs